braze-inc/braze-docs/_docs/_hidden/private_betas/promo_codes.md

 ![Promo Codes 10][10]{:height="200px"}

 Now, using [Liquid][11], you can insert one of the unique promotion codes from the uploaded CSV file, into a message.
 That code will be marked as sent on the Braze backend to ensure no other message sends that same code.
+When a code snippet is used a multi-channel campaign or Canvas step, the same unique code will be sent to each user across the channels.

 {% alert important %}

 __Please note that promotion codes cannot be sent in In-App Messages.__
 <br><br>
-__Additionally, if the code snippet is used across messages in a multichannel campaign, different codes will be sent in each channel's message.__

 {% endalert %}